What just happened?

 The disease being talked about is technically a new strain of coronavirus— 2019 novel Coronavirus, or 2019-nCoV.
 The media has sometimes referred to the virus as the Wuhan coronavirus.
 According to the Centers for Disease Control (CDC), human coronaviruses are common throughout the world, and scientists have identified seven different coronaviruses that can infect people and make them sick.

 There are four common coronaviruses (229E, NL63, OC43, and HKU1).
-Three have been identified since 2002: MERS-CoV (the coronavirus that causes Middle East Respiratory Syndrome, or MERS), SARS-CoV (the beta coronavirus that causes severe acute respiratory syndrome, or SARS), and the 2019 Novel Coronavirus (2019-nCoV).
+Three additional coronaviruses have also been identified since 2002: MERS-CoV (the coronavirus that causes Middle East Respiratory Syndrome, or MERS), SARS-CoV (the beta coronavirus that causes severe acute respiratory syndrome, or SARS), and the 2019 Novel Coronavirus (2019-nCoV).

 Where did the coronavirus come from?